What is a trunk or treat fundraiser?

 There are lots of ways you can raise money for your organization at a trunk or treat event.
 The most common is to charge admission for the trick-or-treaters.

-What should you charge families for admission to the trunk or treat event?
+What should you charge families for admission to the trunk or treat fundraiser?

-Although pre-sales are essential to get an idea for attendance, you should also sell tickets at the door for a higher price.
+Pre-sales are essential but you should also sell tickets at the door – for a higher price.
 Be sure to accept credit cards!
 People don’t have cash.
 Make it easy with the Cheddar Up card reader.

 Should you charge the trunkers?

 Thinking of charging for trunk spots at your event?
 It’s a great way to boost donations!
 Here’s how it works: